 Pew also found that while Black and Hispanic adults comprise 11 percent and 17 percent of total employment in the U.S., respectively, they comprise just 9 percent and 8 percent of STEM jobs.
 There are also significant pay gaps within STEM by gender, race and ethnicity.

-Because of this, there are several scholarships and grants designed to make a STEM-related education more accessible for underrepresented groups.
+Because of this, there are several scholarships and grants designed to make STEM-related education more accessible for underrepresented groups.
 Here are some financial aid programs designed for underrepresented populations in STEM that are worth considering.

 Scholarship and grant opportunities for women:

 - BHW Scholarship